Honors & Awards

 Tanner is the son of Todd and Nicole Owen.
 He has one brother, Dawson.
 Tanner was born on Sept.
 12, 1997, and is majoring in finance.
-He earned academic All-Big Ten honors in 2018.
-He is a three-time selection to the Nebraska Scholar-Athlete Honor Roll.
+He earned academic All-Big Ten honors in 2018 and 2019.
+He is a four-time selection to the Nebraska Scholar-Athlete Honor Roll.
 He was a member of the 2017 Tom Osborne Citizenship Team.

 Low 54-Hole Score: 210 - 2x (The Jackrabbit, 10/3/17) and (Fighting Irish Classic, 10/8/18)

 Best Tournament Finish - T-12th (Quail Valley Intercollegiate, 10/16/18)